R3Conclave/conclave-samples/key-recovery/README.md

 To make this demo possible, some changes to Conclave sdk had to be introduced.

 1. `Enclave::setSharedKeyPair(newKeyPair: KeyPair)` was added to set new shared key pair to be used by this enclave.
-2. `Enclave::sharedPostOffice()` to create post office using shared key
+2. `Enclave::sharedPostOffice(destinationPublicKey: PublicKey)` to create post office using shared key aimed at destination public key
+3. `Enclave::getSharedPublicKey` to obtain shared public key information
-3. From client perspective, `EnclaveInstanceInfo::createClusterPostOffice` to create post office using given cluster key for communication with the enclave.
+4. From client perspective, `EnclaveInstanceInfo::createClusterPostOffice` to create post office using given cluster key for communication with the enclave.
-4. Additionally, decryption within the enclave changed, to use shared key if key derivation parameter is set to null.
+5. Additionally, decryption within the enclave changed, to use shared key if key derivation parameter is set to null.